gasingh/gasingh/README.md

 - <a href=https://github.com/gasingh/minBoundingBox>**Minimum Bounding Box (2D,3D)** </a> <br>
 (Python & Linear Algebra,2024) #ML <br>

-  A minimum bounding box solver for point clouds using the principal component analysis (PCA) technique.
+  A minimum bounding box solver using principal component analysis (PCA) technique.
+I coded all the math from scratch including computation of eigenvalues and eigenvectors for 2x2 and 3x3 matrices.
+The 3X3 eigenvalues are computed using the Faddeev–LeVerrier algorithm, and the Cardano's equation.
+The 3X3 eigenvectors are computed using Gaussian Elimination.
 Works with both 2D and 3D point clouds, amd meshes!
 This is an exercise in mathematical curiosity!

   <img src="https://github.com/gasingh/minBoundingBox/blob/main/eigenValues%26EigenVectors_03c_2x2implementation_ptInput2g__img2_solved_fileShot-02_trim.JPG" width="400">